The Audacity of Deception

 Meanwhile, Sen. John McCain centered his soapbox message on Obama’s penchant to redistribute wealth, even uttering the word “socialist” in several interviews – and not a minute too soon.

-Of course, Socialist policies are now the centerpiece of the once great Democratic Party, packaged under the aegis of “fairness and equality” or “investments in our infrastructure and people.”
+Of course, Socialist policies are now the centerpiece of the once great Democrat Party, packaged under the aegis of “fairness and equality” or “investments in our infrastructure and people.”

 Obama uses code words such as “political and economic justice” and “coalition of powers through which you bring about redistributive change.”
 In the last two months, however, given the crisis of confidence in our economy, Obama’s Socialist rhetoric has become bolder.
 Perhaps he’s heeding the counsel of his mentors’ mentor, Karl Marx, who wrote, “A new revolution is possible only in consequence of a new crisis.”